Pandaqi/Pandaqi-Studio/pandaqi-studio/content/meadowmight/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Meadowmight"
-headerTitle: "Claim the biggest meadow in this war of the wool"
 blurb: "Build a meadow and fill it with sheep, but beware other players stomping into your peaceful grasslands and fencing off the wrong parts!"
-blurbShort: "Claim the biggest meadow in this war of the wool."
+# blurb: "Claim the biggest meadow in this war of the wool."
 downloadLink: "https://drive.google.com/drive/folders/1mdYwronNojq_L3I9vTkGdCVhVsnpiruT"

-color: "green"

 date: 2024-05-26

 difficulty: "kids-can-play"
 genres: ["family"]
-categories: ["boardgame", "tile-game", "standard"]
+categories: ["board-game", "tile-game", "standard"]
 tags: ["grid", "shared-map", "area-control", "take-that", "high-score"]
 themes: ["nature", "top-down"]